DexterLagan/DuplicateROMCleaner/README.md

 # Duplicate ROM Cleaner (PowerShell)

 A powerful PowerShell script for finding and removing duplicate files on any disk drive.
 This command-line tool identifies files that exist both as compressed `.zip` archives and as standalone files with other extensions, helping you reclaim storage space while maintaining data integrity.
 Perfect for ROM collections, media archives, and automated cleanup workflows.
+A cross-platform Python prototype (`duplicate-cleaner-py.py`) is included for CRC-based duplication checks and runs with Python 3.8 or newer.

 ## 🎯 Features